Open-EO/openeo.org/documentation/1.0/developers/backends/opendatacube.md

 * Repository: [openeo-pg-parser-python](https://github.com/Open-EO/openeo-pg-parser-python)

 The process graph parser translates a process graph in json / dict format into a traversable python object.
-It automatically validates that only collections and processes are used which are available at the backend.
+It automatically validates that only collections and processes are used which are available at the back-end.

 For example, this [EVI process graph](https://github.com/Open-EO/openeo-odc/blob/master/tests/process_graphs/evi.json) can be translated using the openEO Process Graph Parser in the following way: